-In our education system, there is often the practice of mugging up information and not necessarily practicing studying for the sake of learning.
-What do you think is the reason for it, and what can be done to resolve it?
+In our education system, there is often a practice of rote learning and not necessarily practicing for the sake of learning.
+What do you think is the reason and what can be done to overcome it?

 Dr. D.P.
 Sharma

-Around 10 years ago, I have gone through one of the programs which were emerging at that time and was EDX in the United States of America.
-This program was designed in such a way that the education will be at your door.
+Let’s take an example EDX.
+About 10 years ago, I learned about the EDX program in the United States of America.
+This program has been designed in such a way that education will be made available at your doorstep.

-Sujata Mehta: What can be the immediate solution to improvise critical thinking in colleges and universities?
+Sujata Mehta: What could be the immediate solution to improve critical thinking in colleges and universities?

 “We and our educational leaders, think, perceive and decide according to the two-dimensional or two perceptional mindsets and follow them with two different processes.
 One is academic politics and the second one is political academics.”